 In addition to our own patent applications, we also currently rely on an exclusive worldwide license agreement with the University of Michigan relating to various uses of oral TTM.
-We also have an exclusive license agreement with the McLean Hospital relating to the use of EFFIRMA to treat fibromyalgia syndrome; an exclusive license agreement with Thomas Jefferson University relating to our CD4 inhibitor program; an exclusive license agreement with the Regents of the University of California relating to our TRIMESTA technology; an exclusive license agreement with the Children's Hospital-Boston relating to our CORRECTA technology; an exclusive license agreement to license our T-cell vaccine program from the University of Southern California (USC) an exclusive license to our oral immunotherapeutic tolerance program from UCSD and an exclusive license agreement with Dr. Newsome and Mr. Tate relating to our Zinthionein program.
+We also have an exclusive license agreement with the McLean Hospital relating to the use of EFFIRMA to treat fibromyalgia syndrome; an exclusive license agreement with Thomas Jefferson University relating to our CD4 inhibitor program; an exclusive license agreement with the Regents of the University of California relating to our TRIMESTA technology; an exclusive license to our oral immunotherapeutic tolerance program, named dnaJP1 from UCSD and an exclusive license agreement with Dr. Newsome and Mr. Tate relating to our Zinthionein program.
 Each of these agreements requires us to use our best efforts to commercialize each of the technologies as well as meet certain diligence requirements and timelines in order to keep the license agreement in effect.
 In the event we are not able to meet our diligence requirements, we may not be able to retain the rights granted under our agreements or renegotiate our arrangement with these institutions on reasonable terms, or at all.